Canarie-Sensor-RPI/geocens-js-api/README.markdown

 With a Sensor object, an array of Datastream objects for that sensor can be retrieved:

-	sensor.getDatastreams();
+	sensor.getDatastreams({
+		done: function (datastreams) {
+			window.datastreams = datastreams;
+		}
+	});

+When the datastreams have been retrieved from the server, the `done` callback will be called.
+The `datastreams` parameter will contain an array of zero or more Datastream objects.
 From there, each of the Datastream objects can be used to load their time series or attributes.

 #### Sensor.datastreams